fluid-checkout/fluid-checkout/readme.txt

 * Added: Compatibility with theme Enfold.
 * Added: Compatibility with plugin ELEX EasyPost Shipping.
 * Added: Compatibility with plugin WooCommerce Bambora Gateway.
+* Fixed: Force styles of `fc-loading` class to override styles from theme.

 = 4.0.6 - 2025-06-10 =